Augusto Rodriguez, President

 T H Johnson, Director

-T H Johnson (he/him) joined the board in January 2020 and brings a wealth of experience gained from coast to coast and trips to Europe ranging from two weeks to six months at a time.
-He’s worked in all aspects of business and organizational management, including human resources; training and professional development; operations; logistics; public relations; budget management; and strategic planning.
-In 2005, he moved to the Chicago area for a one-year temporary job as a government contractor, which was subsequently defunded six years later when the President and Congress couldn’t agree on the budget.
-He currently works full time as a ride-share driver.
-He makes his home in Waukegan and enjoys getting out to the lakes area as much as possible.
+T H Johnson (he/him) joined the board in January 2020 and brings a wealth of experience gained from coast to coast and trips to Europe ranging from two weeks up to six months at a time.
+He worked in all aspects of business and organizational management, including operations; training and professional development; logistics; public relations; budget management; human resources; information systems; and strategic planning.
+His academic credentials include a vocational certificate in Audio-Visual Technology, technical certificate in Micro-Computer Operations, an Associate’s degree in Criminal Justice and Public Administration, a Baccalaureate in Applied Psychology, and a Master of Business Administration.
+In 2005, he moved to the Chicago area for a one-year temporary job as a government contractor, which was defunded six years later when the President and Congress couldn’t agree on the budget.
+He currently works full-time as a home health caregiver and part-time as a ride-share and delivery driver; and is open to new opportunities.
+He makes his home in Waukegan and enjoys the lakes area as much as possible.
 He is an avid music enthusiast, and enjoys live theatre as much as possible.
 T H describes himself as “polyamorous before we knew that was what we were” and would like to organize some group events in Lake County.